TheArkive/IronToolbar_ahk2/README.md

 </details>

 Please let me know if you have any suggestions for different ways of handling things.
-And please note that not using `easyMode` has not be thuroughly tested yet.
+And please note that setting `easyMode := false` has not been thuroughly tested yet.

 ## Easy Mode
 Please read the rest of the docs above and study the included script example for appropriate context, especially if you want to deviate from "easyMode".